amansharma703/AmanSharma703/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=AmanSharma703.AmanSharma703) <img src="https://img.shields.io/github/followers/AmanSharma703?label=Follow" style=" float:left, margin-right:10px" />

-A 19 year old Computer Science Student student, who loves to Code.
+A 19 year old Computer Science Student, who loves to Code.
 Helping developers through [Insanecodes](https://www.instagram.com/insanecodes).
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 If you found value in something I have created, please feel free to give some ♥ on mail - (aman703jk@gmail.com).
 Feel free to reach out in case you want to just get in touch also.

 ## 📖 About me